 The patient was diagnosed with plaque psoriasis at age 23.
 He initially responded to topical therapy with medium-potency topical corticosteroids, later to calcipotriol.
 He subsequently required photo-chemotherapy using psoralens with UVA phototherapy (PUVA) to control the condition.
 PUVA eventually became ineffective, and about 10 years ago he was started on oral methotrexate 5 mg once weekly.
 Dosage escalations kept the condition under fairly good control for about 5 years.
 Flare-ups during that period were initially managed with SCAT (short-contact anthralin therapy), but they eventually became more frequent and lesions were more widespread despite increasing the methotrexate dose.
 A liver biopsy performed about 5 years ago showed no evidence of fibrosis, hepatitis, or cirrhosis.

 After requiring two SCAT treatments in a 4-month period, along with methotrexate 25 mg once weekly orally (given as two doses of 12.5 mg 12 hours apart), a change in therapy was considered necessary at that time.
-Because he was receiving the maximum recommended methotrexate dose and had already reached a lifetime cumulative methotrexate dose of 2.2 grams, he was changed to a cyclic regimen of cyclosporine ...
+Because he was receiving the maximum recommended methotrexate dose and had already reached a lifetime cumulative methotrexate dose of 2.2 grams, he was changed to a cyclic regimen ...